ishandhanani/rcrd/README.md

 While in a recording session:

-- Your prompt will turn red to indicate active recording.
 - A red dot will appear at the end of your prompt.

 ## Makefile Commands